-Reference Information identifies, and if necessary describes, one or more mechanisms used to provide assigned identifiers for the Content Information.
-It also provides those identifiers that allow outside systems to refer, unambiguously, to this particular Content Information.
+Reference Information identifies, and if necessary describes, one or more mechanisms used to provide assigned identifiers for the Content Data Object.
+It also provides those identifiers that allow outside systems to refer, unambiguously, to this particular Content Data Object.
 Examples of these systems include taxonomic systems, reference systems and registration systems.
-In the OAIS Reference Model most if not all of this information is replicated in Package Descriptions, which enable Consumers to access Content Information of interest.
+In the OAIS Reference Model most if not all of this information is replicated in Package Descriptions, which enable Consumers to access Information of interest.

-Context Information documents the relationships of the Content Information to its environment.
-This includes why the Content Information was created and how it relates to other Content Information objects existing elsewhere.
+Context Information documents the relationships of the Content Data Object to its environment.
+This includes why the Content Data Object was created and how it relates to other Content Data Objects existing elsewhere.